Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 Complete Your Online Visa Application

 Complete your application on GOV.UK.
-The system will redirect you to the IHS payment portal automatically at the right point in the flow.
+The system will redirect you to the IHS payment portal automatically.

 2